Oluwatise-cloud/Smart-shop/README.md

 # Smart-shop
-Building a Scalable Web Infrastructure for
+Building a Scalable Web Infrastructure for Smart shop